splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 .. image:: images/Team-Name.png

-To acquire the escalation policy name, we’ll go one step further.
-Click into your desired team, and go to the *Escalation Policies* tab, and copy the name of the escalation policy you’d like to use – in the example below we use the Standard escalation policy from within the DevOps team.
+To acquire the escalation policy name, we'll go one step further.
+Click into your desired team, and go to the *Escalation Policies* tab, and copy the name of the escalation policy you'd like to use – in the example below we use the Standard escalation policy from within the DevOps team.